slideflow/slideflow/docs-source/source/workbench_tools.rst

 |

 Once a model is loaded, the heatmap widget can be used to generate and display whole-slide heatmaps and slide predictions.
 Heatmaps are generated using the settings configured in the slide widget (including stride, tile filter, and slide filter).
 Click "Generate" in the heatmap widget to create the heatmap.
 Color scheme can be changed with the dropdown menu, as can the alpha and gain.
-You can switch which outcome is being displayed as a heatmap by cycling through the available logits.
+You can switch which outcome is being displayed as a heatmap by cycling through the available predictions.
 If the model was trained with uncertainty quantification (UQ), click the radio button next to UQ to show uncertainty as a heatmap.

 The heatmap widget also shows a histogram of tile-level predictions (after filtering), as well as the final slide-level prediction, which is an average of these tile-level predictions.